alexander7161/SBBSurprise/README.md

 While you don't have to do any organisation, the application checks for every train-, bus- and boat station in switzerland whether there are some interesting things around and if they fit your chosen categories.
 It then evaluates different offers with discounts up to 70% to find you a nice and not expensive day off.

 ## How we built it
+SBB offered some APIs with a lot of data about their trains, stations, tickets, etc. Once we had some information about the stations we needed to find some activities to do there.
+That's why we used the Google API to categorize the station based on the reachable interesting things around them.

+After we had our categorized data, we could start to filter and work with it.
+Also we needed the SBB API again to find the best price offers for the trips.

 ## Challenges we ran into